-Review content from the section about the Engineering Design Process.
+Review content in the front section of the guide about the Engineering Design Process.

-See resources from the section about the Engineering Design Process.
+See resources in the front section of the guide about the Engineering Design Process.

 For more information on the importance of mathematics and developing mathematical skills, see the following;